Orlando Arcia Preview, Player Props: Braves vs. Nationals

-On Saturday, Orlando Arcia (.250 slugging percentage in past 10 games, with zero home runs) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Joan Adon.
-First pitch is at 7:20 PM ET.
+Orlando Arcia -- with a slugging percentage of .242 in his past 10 games (including zero home runs) -- will be in action for the Atlanta Braves against the Washington Nationals, with Jackson Rutledge on the mound, on October 1 at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Cubs.
+In his most recent game he had a hitless performance (0-for-4) against the Nationals.

 Sportsbook Promo Codes